Spansky/apache-and-letsencrypt/README.md

-# Use Apache and SSL/Let's Encrytp in Docker
+# Use Apache and SSL/Let's Encrypt in Docker

 This article is about:
 * setting up an Apache Webserver in an Alpine Linux Docker Container